revault/practical-revault/messages.md

 or refusal of a fully-signed spend transaction.

-It has the same entries as the `spend_opinion` message, and should under normal circumstances (managers didn't try to cheat) have the same content semantic as well.
+It has the same entries as the `spend_opinion` message, and should under normal circumstances (if managers didn't try to cheat) have the same content semantic as well.

 ```json
 {